International Research and Study Fellowships

 - Timeline (by week) of proposed research or study activities (no more than one page, single spaced).

-- Documentation of affiliation, if you are doing research and have an affiliation (not required).
+- Documentation of affiliation, if you are conducting research and have an affiliation (recommended but not required).

 - Curriculum vitae

-- Unofficial UW Transcript (PDF from MyUW: instructions)
+- Unofficial UW Transcript (How to generate a PDF from MyUW)

-- Two letters of recommendation from faculty, which should be submitted directly by the faculty member to the Catalyst Collect-It Box.
-Letters should be saved with the student’s name in the title.
+- Two letters of recommendation from faculty, which should be submitted directly by the writer.

 Criteria for selection are not limited to but include: